 The struggle against frizzy and flat locks is real.
-Our humidity makes sure of that – but you don’t have to tear your, err, hair out over it.
+Our humidity and year-round summer make sure of that – but you don’t have to tear your, err, hair out over it.
 Whether you’re looking to achieve those unicorn-coloured #hairgoals, tame your mane or treat your scalp, these salons are dedicated to one thing: making you look your best.
 Complete the look with these homegrown beauty brands.

 Surely, you’ve heard of Chez Vous – after all, this OG award-winning hair salon tucked in a corner of Ngee Ann City spruced with a few artistic touches has been giving their clients good hair days since 1995.
 That’s a good 22 years and all hair stylists have to had at least 10 years’ experience before they’re taken on board so you can be sure Chez Vous know their stuff.